rulego/rulego-doc/docs/en/index.md

     details: Self-developed architecture, strong scalability.
 It can be seamlessly integrated into the project.
 No dependency on any third-party components, simple deployment.
   -
     title: 📑Configurable
-    details: By configuring the rule chain, build blocks to achieve your highly variable business needs.
+    details: By configuring the rule chain and endpoint, build blocks to achieve your highly variable business needs.
   -
     title: 🔥Application Integration
     details: You can use RuleGo as glue to connect various systems or protocols.